Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-11/_posts/2001-01-02-HTML5-AudioVideo.md

 });
 </script>

 Good job!
 I knew you could do it!

-The biggest difference would be removing the onclick event handler for each button and adding an id attribute to each button.
 So, what about the canvas?